pbinkley/jekyll-book-marriage/_source/07-chapter05.md

 id: s7
 group: sections
 ---
+## Chapter V: Of the Nature of Marriage

 MARRIAGE is a personal relationship between a man and a woman, involving sex intercourse between them, and having an aspect of permanence or duration.
 There are many personal relationships which are